-Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events or conditions on the organisation's financial position or financial performance.
-When a change is made it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy has always been applied.
+Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events, or conditions on the organisation's financial position or financial performance.
+When a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and g.
+Charges to Revenue for Non-Current Assets